xoghd1126/G4-finalproject/README.md

 - Put it on your padlet in groups.
 - Presenting in groups

 ### 🌟 Reading and grammar lessons 🌟
-- Showing a video of the story.
+- Showing a summary video of the story.
-- Fill in the blanks of the words in the Word cloud by playing one sentences at a time with the audiobook.
-- Put errors in each sentences with the grammar you learned in the last class and correct them yourself.
+- Learning grammar in the text with ppt
+  1.
+  2.
+-

 ###  Closing 💯
 - Solving quiz questions related to the content of the story with QR code.